hexpm/hexpm/lib/hexpm/web/templates/docs/faq.html.md

 A package release can be retired if you do not recommend its use because it does not work, has security issues, been deprecated or any other reason.
 A package is retired with the `mix hex.retire` task.
-I retired package will still be resolvable and fetchable but users of the package will get a warning a message and the website will show the release as retired.
+A retired package will still be resolvable and fetchable but users of the package will get a warning a message and the website will show the release as retired.

 #### How should I name my packages?

 Please follow these simple rules when choosing the name of the package you're publishing on Hex.

+1. **Prefix extension packages with the original package name**.
+If your package extends the functionality of the plug package, then its name should be something like `plug_extension`.
-1. **Never use another package's namespace**.
+2. **Never use another package's namespace**.
 For example, the namespace of the plug library is `Plug.`: if your project extends plug, then its modules should be called `PlugExtension` instead of `Plug.Extension`.
-2. **Prefix extension packages with the original package name**.
-If your package extends the functionality of the plug package, then its name should be something like `plug_extension`.

 ### Billing

 #### How are organizations billed?

 Organizations are billed monthly on the day of the month the subscription was started.
-The subscription is invoiced and charged for the in advance when the next billing period starts.
+The subscription is invoiced and charged in advance when the next billing period starts.
 Changes in the number of members in the organizations are pro-rated on the next invoice.

 #### Do listed prices include VAT?

 All prices are listed excluding VAT.
 Private EU citizens are required to pay VAT based on the VAT rate of their country of origin.
 EU companies registered for VAT need to supply a valid VAT number.
+VAT is not included for customers outside of the EU.

 #### Can I cancel at any time?